 But Jerry’s success was not without challenges – especially given his position as an independent inventor.
 He fought — and won — many battles with large corporations over patent infringement.
 He became a fierce advocate for independent invention and patent rights, and served on a federal patent and trademark advisory committee from 1976 to 1979.

 Through all of this, a vision for greater impact had taken root.
-In 1992 Jerry and realized that vision as co-founders of The Lemelson Foundation.
+In 1992, Jerry and Dolly realized that vision as co-founders of The Lemelson Foundation.
 Their dream was to inspire a new generation of inventors to create products to change the world for the better.
-Since then, the Foundation has continued to expanded its reach, strengthening invention ecosystems in both the U.S. and developing countries, and supporting inventors along the pathway from idea to impact
+Since then, the Foundation has continued to expand its reach, strengthening invention ecosystems in both the U.S. and in developing countries, and supporting inventors along the pathway from idea to impact.